27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Best Hostels in Cordoba, Spain

-Cordoba, the cute city between Seville and Granada, has not only the best free tapas in Spain, but also a couple of lovely hostels.
+Córdoba, the cute city between Seville and Granada, has not only some of the best free tapas in Spain, but also a couple of lovely hostels.

-Important: Do not get confused with the Cordoba in Argentina.
+Important: don’t confuse it with the Córdoba in Argentina.

 The best hostels in Córdoba are: